Welcome to the wonderful world of playdates and playmates!

 Toy loans after a playdate?

 Your child may be all happy smiles and generous proclamations that his new best friend can borrow Burt the bear.
 So you agree.
 Then five minutes after the playdate ends the world ends without Burt.
 FFS.
-Try books first.
+Try books first rather than your children’s favourite toys.
 If after dinner kids want to watch TV don’t feel you will be judged by other parents.
 It can also be used as a back-up for if things go nuclear.

 Have you any war stories from playdates, what works and what doesn’t?